 Why?
 As a trauma therapist in Oakland, CA, I conceptualize BPD as what can happen when a person suffered from attachment trauma, trauma related to childhood experiences with attachment figures, aka parents, guardians, adults in charge of your care, or even siblings.
 Attachment trauma can look like extreme child abuse or it can look less severe, like a sensitive child living in an environment with an emotionally unresponsive parent.
+This can also parallel the experiences of C-PTSD or Complex Trauma.
 All the more reason for love.

 BPD is demonized, stigmatized, mocked, and othered--even amongst mental health professionals.
 Historically, people with BPD have been described as hopeless, indulgent young women seeking attention.

 People suffering from BPD can be difficult to be in relationships with (romantic, platonic, and family).
 If you are a loved one of someone with BPD, I do not want to invalidate the difficulty you may have experienced.
 At the same time, people with BPD are experiencing immense suffering and I can hold both these things as true.